physicslogo

 is in Pauli Sec 11

-Lecture 4 (12:00 Fri 19.01.24) Mechanical and dynamical equilibria.
+Lecture 4 (12:00 Fri 19.01.24) Thermal equilibrium and the validity of the SM definition of temperature.
+Heat bath and the physical interpretation of the canonical ensemble.
+Mechanical and dynamical equilibria.
 Stability of equilibria.
 Positivity of temperature and pressure.

 Landau & Lifshitz Sec 10 (dynamical equlibria), 12 (pressure equilbrium)